dqualizer/dqualizer/README.md

 This repository currently comprises:

-* A docker compose project with all dqualizer components as Docker-Images pulled from [ghcr.io](https://github.com/orgs/dqualizer/packages)
+* Two docker compose projects with all dqualizer components as Docker-Images pulled from [ghcr.io](https://github.com/orgs/dqualizer/packages)
 * the arc42 documentation

 A more detailed description of this component's architecture is provided in